ansys/pyansys-library-docs/doc/source/openapi.rst

 OpenAPI-Common
 --------------
-OpenAPI-Common provides the source code for authentication-aware clients for OpenAPI client libraries.This Python library is intended for use with the custom code generation template in the `PyAnsys project <https://github.com/pyansys>`_.
+OpenAPI-Common provides the source code for authentication-aware clients for OpenAPI client libraries.
+This Python library is intended for use with the custom code generation template in the `PyAnsys project <https://github.com/pyansys>`_.

 OpenAPI-Common currently supports authentication with Basic, Negotiate, NTLM,